Financial Mistakes to Avoid in Your 20s and 30s (2025 Guide)

 ❌ 6.
 Not Understanding Student Loans

-Many graduates don’t know their interest rates or repayment options.
+Problem: Many borrowers don’t know their interest rates or repayment terms.

 ❌ 7.
 Lifestyle Inflation